Sauces

 Notes

-These ingredients will yield slightly more than two cups full of tamarind sauce.
-You can use this sauce for any salad dressing.
+These ingredients yield slightly more than two cups of tamarind sauce, making it perfect as a salad dressing.

 You Might Also Like